FPGAwars/apio/docs/installing-apio.md

         ./apio

-4. Move the `apio` directory to the location of your choosing and add it to your `$PATH`.
+4. Move the `apio` directory to a location of your choosing and add it to your `$PATH`.

 ---